charlesbaynham/OSFS/README.md

 This library has no support for fragmented files or directories.
 File names are in 8.3 format: 8 chars followed by 3 for an extension.
 Filenames will be padded to 11 chars by spaces.
+You can change the filename size by modifying the fileName_length variable from 11 to the number of characters you need.

 Each file has a header of n bytes: